vndtk/pixelforge/README.md

-# PixelForge
+# Mintistry

-A pixel art NFT creation and minting platform built on Solana.
-Create pixel art directly in your browser and mint it as an NFT with permanent decentralized storage.
+A pixel art creation platform with permanent decentralized storage on Arweave.
+Create pixel art directly in your browser and upload it to Arweave for permanent storage.

 ## Overview

-PixelForge is a Next.js application that enables users to create pixel art on a 32x32 canvas and mint their creations as NFTs on the Solana blockchain.
-The application uses Metaplex Core for NFT creation, Arweave for permanent decentralized storage, and integrates with Solana wallet adapters for seamless user experience.
+Mintistry is a Next.js application that enables users to create pixel art on a 32x32 canvas and upload their creations to Arweave for permanent decentralized storage.
+The application uses ArDrive Turbo for fast, cost-effective uploads to Arweave.

 ## Features